How-To Creole

 When the grave accent mark is placed above those letters, they look like this: à, è, ò.

-Continue reading below to see how to pronunce them.
+Continue reading below to see how to pronounce them.

 • Focus mainly on the accented letters è and ò.

-1. Àn - sounds like the English name Ann.
+1. Àn - sounds roughly like the vowel in the English name Ann.

-How to Type Haitian Creole Marks on a Touchscreen
+How to Type Haitian Creole Accent Marks on a Touchscreen

-• Long-press the letters a, e or o, and then choose the one with the grave accent.
+• On many phones and tablets, long-press the letters a, e, or o, and then choose the one with the grave accent.

-Long-pressing the letters a, e or o gives you the option to add the grave accent mark.
+On many touchscreen keyboards, long-pressing the letters a, e, or o gives you the option to add the grave accent mark.

-How to Type Haitian Creole Marks on a Keyboard
+How to Type Haitian Creole Accent Marks on a Keyboard

-• Press and hold Alt and then type the numbers (see image below).
+• On many Windows PCs, you can press and hold Alt and then type the numbers on the numeric keypad.
+(See the image below.)

 Haitian Creole accent marks keyboard shortcuts.